 Biodiesel Codes, Standards, and Safety

-Storing blends above B20 at a retail station is rare because it involves several additional requirements.
-The U.S. Environmental Protection Agency's (EPA) Office of Underground Storage Tanks (OUST) regulates underground storage tanks (USTs) per Code of Federal Regulation (CFR) Title 40 Subtitle 1 Subchapter 1 Parts 280-282.
-The federal UST regulation was updated in October 2015 with section CFR 280.32 and provides clarity to the 1988 compatibility requirement by specifying additional requirements for owners and operators to store certain regulated substances, including gasoline containing more than 10% ethanol (and diesel containing greater than 20% biodiesel).
+Storing blends above B20 at a retail station is unusual because it involves several additional requirements and there is less compatible equipment available.
+However, some underground storage tank (UST) owners may store B100 for blending or direct use.
+The U.S. Environmental Protection Agency's (EPA) Office of Underground Storage Tanks regulates USTs per Code of Federal Regulation (CFR) Title 40 Subtitle 1 Subchapter 1 Parts 280-282.
+The federal UST regulation was updated in October 2015 with section CFR 280.32 and provides clarity to the 1988 compatibility requirement by specifying additional requirements for owners and operators to store certain regulated substances, including gasoline containing more than 10% ethanol (and diesel containing more than 20% biodiesel).
 All portions of a UST system must be compatible with the fuel stored.
-Demonstrations of compatibility must be provided for tank, piping, containment sumps, pumping equipment, release detection equipment, spill equipment, and overfill equipment.
+Demonstrations of compatibility must be provided for tanks, piping, containment sumps, pumping equipment, release detection equipment, spill equipment, and overfill equipment.